she3r/ProjektyLabSkrypt/chatbot-restauracja/readme_chatbot.txt

 Można przetestować kolejne zaprogramowane akcje czata.
 Składanie zamówienia:
 I’d like to have a hot dog with chili and cheese.
 Please also add 3 portions for my friends.
-Can I order a Tiramisu with grilled onions and BBQ sauce?
 I would like a pizza with ham and pineapple, please.
 Don’t forget to add 2 portions for my companions.
+Can I have a burger with bacon and avocado?
+Also, please add 2 portions for my friends.

 Zapytanie o menu:
 Could I see the menu, please?